 If a student requires extra help in a particular subject area, each teacher has at least one designated time for extra help each week.
 The Extra Help Schedule will be disseminated to all students and parents at the start of each school year from the Guidance Department with designated days/times that each MS teacher will hold their Extra Help sessions.

 In addition, the High School National Honor Society is also available every week on Tuesdays, Wednesdays, and Thursdays throughout the school year to assist middle school students with academic work.
-Students/parents should reach out to their guidance counselor to arrange extra help with the National Honor Society.
+Students/parents/ guardians should reach out to their child's School Counselor to arrange extra help with the National Honor Society students from the High School.